Patoche692/Competitype/README.md

 So far, the app includes google authentication, and the typing field with smooth cursor and scroll animations and information / graphs about how you type.
 The goal is to implement a multiplayer mode using Firebase.
 <p>
-The textfield has been designed to be as adaptative as possible for users to play on both tablets and smartphones : it handles screen rotations, and app resizing (if the app is open in a window).
+The textfield has been designed to be as adaptative as possible for users to be able to play on both tablets and smartphones : it handles screen rotations, and app resizing (if the app is open in a window).
 It also includes different languages, custom font size and test duration.
 </p>

 <p>